Slow Cooker Pork Verde

 How To Make Slow Cooker Pork Verde:

 Step 1.
-Season the pork pieces on all sides with cumin, garlic powder, salt and pepper.
-Dust all sides with a thin layer of flour.
+Season pork pieces on all sides with cumin, garlic powder, salt and pepper, then dust all sides with a thin layer of flour.

 Step 2.
-Heat a large skillet to medium high heat and add olive oil.
+Heat a large skillet to medium high heat with olive oil.
 Sear meat on all sides until it forms a deep golden crust.
-Place browned pork in the bottom of a 6 Qt or larger slow cooker.
+Place browned pork in a 6 Qt or larger slow cooker.

 Step 4.
 Pour the onion mixture over the top of the pork, then add salsa Verde.
 Cover and cook on low for 6-7 hours or on high for 4-5.
-Meat should easily break apart.
+Meat should easily break apart with a fork.

 Step 5.
-Shred meat right in the pot with two forks.
-Add fresh cilantro and lime juice.
+Shred meat right in the pot with two forks, then add fresh cilantro and lime juice.

-• Searing the meat (while not entirely necessary) does make a big difference in the overall results.
-It only takes a few extra minutes and it’s worth it.
-The caramelized crust on the outer layer of the meat will give the dish a deep and rich flavor.
+• Searing the meat- While this is an optional step, it does make a big difference in the overall results.
+It only takes a few extra minutes and it's worth it.
+The caramelized crust on the outer layer of the meat will give the dish a deep, rich flavor.

 • Wine is another flavor booster for this recipe.
 Even if you don't drink wine, I promise you won't taste it in this recipe, nor will there be any traces of alcohol at the end of the cooking time.
 I like to use a slightly sweeter wine like a Pinot Gris or dry Riesling to balance out the acidity from the salsa Verde.
 As I noted above in the ingredients, chicken stock can definitely be used in place of wine.